geoniesun/checkRtrack/README.md

 ## Data sources

-Digital Surface Model (DSM) used as example: © Antonio Jose Castañeda Gomez and the UAS-team of the University of Würzburg
+Digital Surface Model (DSM) used as example: © The UAS-team of the Earth Observation Research Cluster | University of Würzburg

 Geopackage data used as example: © University of Würzburg (digitized by Leonie Sophie Sonntag)